IIIF/api/source/api/presentation/3.0/index.md

 ###  5.6.
 Range

 Ranges are used to describe additional structure within an object, such as newspaper articles that span pages or chapters within a book.
-Ranges have an `items` list, where each entry is a Canvases, part of a Canvas, or another Range.
-By including child Ranges, a nested tree structure can be described like a table of contents.
+Ranges can include Canvases, parts of Canvases, or other Ranges, creating a nested tree structure such as a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a hierarchical navigation interface to enable the user to quickly move through the object's content.
-Only Ranges with the `label` property and without the "no-nav" `renderingHint` will be presented to the user.
+Clients _SHOULD_ present only Ranges with the `label` property and without the "no-nav" `renderingHint` to the user.
+Clients _SHOULD NOT_ render Canvas labels as part of the navigation, and a Range that wraps the Canvas _MUST_ be created if this is the desired presentation.

 Ranges _MUST_ have URIs and they _SHOULD_ be http(s) URIs.
-Ranges are linked or embedded within the Manifest in a `structures` field of the Manifest.
+Ranges are embedded or referenced within the Manifest in a `structures` property.
 Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` field.
 Each entry in the `items` field _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.

 All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's members, or a descendant Range's members.

 The Canvases and parts of Canvases may or may not be contiguous or in the same order as any Sequence.
 Examples include newspaper articles that are continued in different sections, or simply a chapter that starts half way through a page.
 Parts of Canvases _MUST_ be rectangular and are described using the `xywh=` fragment approach.

-__Does this really work for fragments?
-Is part of a canvas a canvas?__

-Ranges _MAY_ link to an AnnotationCollection that has the content of the Range using the `____` linking property.
+Ranges _MAY_ link to an AnnotationCollection that has the content of the Range using the `includes` property.
 The referenced AnnotationCollection will contain Annotations that target areas of Canvases within the Range, and provide the content resources.

 ``` json-doc